titon/g11n/docs/resources.md

 ### Messages ###

 Message bundles are localized strings that are mapped to specific keys.
 Messages are mapped to modules and catalogs.
-A catalog is represnted by a file in the resources folder.
+A catalog is represented by a file in the resources folder.
 The filename and catalog key name should be exactly the same.
 They are written in the following format:

 ```
-module.catalog.key // <module>/resources/messages/<locale>/catalog.php
+domain.catalog.key // <domain>/resources/messages/<locale>/catalog.php
 catalog.key // resources/messages/<locale>/catalog.php (outside of module)
 ```